operator-framework/operator-sdk/website/content/en/docs/olm-integration/quickstart-bundle.md

 INFO[0000] All validation tests have completed successfully
 ```

-The above command will have created the bundle manifests' directories: a manifests directory
+The above command will have created the following bundle artifacts: a manifests directory
 (`bundle/manifests`) containing a CSV and all CRDs from `config/crds`, [metadata][bundle-metadata]
 directory (`bundle/metadata`), and [`bundle.Dockerfile`][bundle-dockerfile] have been created in
 the Operator project.
 These files have been statically validated by `operator-sdk bundle validate`